SierraTran/django-inventory_database/README.md

 #### Haystack and Whoosh

-For searching through the database, Haystack has been implemented with the Whoosh backend.
+For database searching, Haystack has been implemented with the Whoosh backend.
+Whoosh is easy to set up and well-suited for small applications, which makes it an ideal choice for this application.

 ## Required Software